 Learning to ride one, however, is a whole new experience in itself.
 Some bits of the process you might find are similar to other sports, but it is essentially unlike anything you’ve tried before.
 So, free yourself of any expectations, and give your brain and your body time to adapt to the new movements.
 Most people learn to ride in a straight line in about 15-20 minutes; from then on, riding starts to gradually feel less like a struggle and in a week or so is when the true fun begins.
 Mastering Halfbike won’t happen overnight, you see; that set of skills needs more time and practice.
 The ever-present feeling of accomplishment, however, is the one-of-a-kind motivator that will get you there.

-Over the past few years, after many test rides and observations, we learnt that there is no shortcut from beginner to pro when it comes to a Halfbike.
-It took us a while to find out that there’s a pattern most people follow while learning.
-The graphic below illustrates the main phases people usually go through.
+Over the past few years, after many test rides and observations, we've learned that when it comes to Halfbike, there is no shortcut from beginner to pro.
+It took us a while but we found the pattern that most people follow while learning; the graphic below illustrates the main phases riders usually go through.

 If you have a box full of Halfbike in your hands, get ready for the next step.

 We highly recommend watching the video below in advance.
 It will help you put all pieces together in the easiest way and assemble your Halfbike properly.
 Use the video as a guideline and follow the steps in the assembly manual that you'll find in the box (also available here)

 * The video tutorial for Halfbike 2 is here.

 You should now have a Halfbike standing by your side.
 Take a moment and try to remember what it felt like the first time you rode a bicycle and all the excitement from trying something new.
 Ride safe and always use personal protective equipment including a helmet.
 And most importantly, enjoy your new Halfbike :)

 Here are a few tips that should make the learning process smooth and more enjoyable: